 Public transport in Karlsruhe - and beyond

-Moving around Karlsruhe for everyday life - studying, shopping, leisure - is quite easy, as the public transport system with its trams and buses is exemplary.
+Moving around Karlsruhe day-to-day - studying, shopping, leisure - is quite easy, as the public transport system with its trams and buses is exemplary.
 Indeed, the so-called "Karlsruhe model", a combination of tram and railway for regional transport purposes was developed here.
 Thus, you can use Karlsruhe trams not only for public transport within the city but also visit quickly and easily several nearby cities and leisure places in the Black Forest and Kraichgau area.

 Limited semester ticket